 5. Discuss the relationship between NRC and the Department of Energy (DOE).

 TASKS: 1.
-Obtain the reference material.
+Obtain the reference material listed above.
 Some documents may be available through the regional public affairs office.
 Electronic copies can be found on the NRC External Website in the Electronic Reading Room.

-the reference material to gain an understanding of the principles discussed in the evaluation criteria.
+Read the reference material to gain an understanding of the principles discussed in the evaluation criteria.

 Review and discuss the evaluation criteria with your supervisor.